 Is it necessary?

 The blame game is a not so fun game that will bring out the worst in people and keep them stuck in emotional immaturity.
 The blame game stops a healthy adult relationship from developing as no partner is willing to take responsibility for themselves and their actions.
 It is much easier to find fault in the other and make them responsible for everything we perceive as ‘not good enough’.
-We basically make another human responsible for our thoughts, perceptions, judgements and resulting feelings when all of those are created by ourselves and no one else.
+We basically make another human responsible for our thoughts, perceptions, judgments and resulting feelings when all of those are created by ourselves and no one else.
 When we see it for what it is, it makes no sense at all.

 When we blame our partner, we make ourselves right, while they are ‘wrong’.
 In this dynamic one partner is devalued.
 When we feel devalued, we are overwhelmed with urges to defend ourselves, fight back, earn our status and prove our worth.
 We tend to do that by also devaluing our partner and so the vicious cycle begins … criticism is usually the fuel in the fire of the blame game.